aloksjadhav/PinGenerator/README.md

 4. Run the program (Junit)
 `java PinGeneratorTests.java`

-The junit assert if the batch is of 1000 and the generated pin are 4 digit numbers
+The junit assert if the batch is of 1000 and the generated pins are 4 digit numbers